vincentchachere/Active-Directory-Deployment-and-Configuration/README.md

 <br>
 <br>

-Now that your DC-1 VM is a domain controller, you need to decide how to log in: as a local user on your client VM or as a domain user on the domain controller.
-This means clarifying two things: which domain to use and which user account to use.
+<ins>Now that your DC-1 VM is a domain controller, you need to decide how to log in: as a local user on your client VM or as a domain user on the domain controller.
+This means clarifying two things: which domain to use and which user account to use.</ins>

 - For this lab you can log back into DC-1 as: